 Managing Gen Z

 As a business leader or manager, you must understand Gen Z workers.
-This Generation is unlike any other, and they bring a lot of unique perspectives to the workplace.
+A recent article in Forbes describes how this Generation is unlike any other, and they bring a lot of unique perspectives to the workplace.
 Gen Z’s expectations in the workplace are values-driven and aligned with their morals (Forbes, 2021).
 This group is the first Generation just as likely to take a job they find interesting over one that pays well.
 To attract and retain this workforce, companies must demonstrate a commitment to social challenges like diversity, sustainability, climate change, and hunger.
 You can better manage and engage with your Gen Z employees by understanding their values and motivations.